shimpisharma983-creator/student_result_manager/README.md

 and percentage, and displays the final result.

 ## Features
-- Takes student name and roll number
+- Takes student name and roll number with validation
 - Accepts marks for Physics, Chemistry, and Maths
+- Validates marks range (0–100) and handles non-numeric input
-- Calculates total marks and percentage
+- Calculates total marks, percentage, and grade
+- Supports multiple students
-- Displays result in a clean format
+- Saves each student result to a text file

 ## Technologies Used
 - Python

 ## How to Run
 1. Make sure Python is installed
+2. Clone the repository
-2. Open terminal in project folder
+3. Open terminal in project folder
-3. Run the file using:
+4. Run:
-   python result_manager.py
+   python main.py

 ## Sample Output
 Enter your name: Shushant Sharma